AnomalyInnovations/toolbeam-cli/README.md

 + **operationId**:[string]

-  A unique id that is used to identify the tool.
+  A unique id that is generated to identify the tool.
 Please do not change.

 + **x-tb-actionLabel**:[string]